 urn:ccsds:schema:mo:mps

-The XML schemas for the MALDataTypes is defined within a separate namespace for the MAL with the following URN:
+The XML schema for the MALDataTypes is defined within a separate namespace for the MAL with the following URN:

 urn:ccsds:schema:mo:mal

 XML Schema Encoding

 Overview

 Data structures of the MPS information model are ultimately composed of fields defined as one of the MAL Attribute types.
 The encoding of these data types is fixed in the context of the XML file structures and associated XML schema.
 It follows the approach already defined for XML encoding of the MAL in section 5 of reference [D8], but is not directly compatible as it is adapted for file-based usage.